Swift Pros and Cons: Building an iOS App

 Swift is still a new language

 Compared to Objective-C, which has been around since the 1980’s, Swift is a newcomer, having been created in 2014.
+The availability and importance of third-party tools play a crucial role in enhancing the Swift programming experience by providing essential resources and addressing interoperability challenges.
 This means it might suffer from growing pains.
 Despite recent updates with ABI Stability and backward compatibility, Swift is limited on tools and libraries.

 Binary compatibility doesn’t always work